Suhaan-Bhandary/notes-api/README.md

 ### Migrating the Database

 Befor running the API we have to first migrate the Database.
-For this run `bash npm run npm run db:migrate:latest`, this command will migrate the tables to the database.
+For this run `npm run npm run db:migrate:latest`, this command will migrate the tables to the database.

 ### Running the API

-- In Development: `bash npm run dev`
+- In Development: `npm run dev`
-- In Production: `bash npm run build && npm run start`
+- In Production: `npm run build && npm run start`

 ### Running the tests

-- Tests: `bash npm run test`
+- Tests: `npm run test`

 ### Using the API on Postman